controlm/automation-api-quickstart/202-convert-csv2json-using-python/README.md

-# convert csv to json using python
+# Convert csv to json using python
-A python script for converting Control-M jobs defined in a csv file into Automation-Api json definition file.
+Python script example on how to convert from a csv file to Control-M Automation-Api json definition file.

 ### - Getting Started